 Concepts Are Cheap

 ♫Justice is what he claims to fight for, but it's a mystery — what does this 'justice' mean?
 He hasn't got a clue!♫Can't think of a convincing personal motivation for your hero?
 No problem.
 There are lots of useful words out there.
 Useful words like 'freedom' or 'justice' or 'peace' or 'mankind'!
 Or 'love'!
 Or 'hope'!
 Or ' good'!
 Yeah!
 "Freedom" stirs up lots of warm fuzzy feelings in people.
 Better yet, any villains who oppose our freedom-loving hero must be, by definition, evil.
 Better than that, freedom is an abstract.
 If nothing specific is added, a reader can fill in the blank with whatever they want.
 Concepts Are Cheap is the natural result of writers stuffing their narratives with lots of glossy one-size-fits-all words, rather than inventing motivations which emerge organically from the character's experiences.
 Like a cheap meal, it leaves you empty two hours after you've finished the work.
 Sure, the hero might have just told the villain that 'freedom' is better than 'tyranny' and then struck him with his laser sword, thus (violently) winning 'freedom' for all 'mankind'.
 But why?
 Why did he care?
 Why should we care?
 And would anyone but a Card-Carrying Villain say that tyranny is better than freedom?
 Values Dissonance can hit with some of these concepts.
-For Science! was a cheap concept in The Fifties (positive or negative, depending on the sanity of the scientist), but these days there are enough people real and fictional who claim that Science Is Bad that taking a stand for it does mean something (again, for good or ill).
+For Science! was a cheap concept in The Fifties (positive or negative, depending on the sanity of the scientist), but there are enough people real and fictional who claim that Science Is Bad that taking a stand for it does mean something (again, for good or ill).
 Compare Meaningless Meaningful Words, Loaded Words and For Great Justice.
 Contrast Justice Will Prevail.
 Unrelated to High Concept.

 — Space Hunt Drake Redcrest's Theme (Vocal Version, English), Chibi-Robo